hastec-fr/apash/README.md

 ```
 <div align="right">[ <a href="#apash-top">↑ Back to top ↑</a> ]</div>

-## <a id="compatibility" ></a> ✅ Compatibility
-A more complete list of compatibility will be dressed.
-Currently it has been tested for bash version 5.2 and require bc to be installed.

 ## <a id="container" ></a> 🐳 Container
 ### One shot
 If you don't want to install apash but test it quickly, you can pull its container on [docker hub](https://hub.docker.com/r/hastec/apash)